-10 Things You Should Know about the Lord's Supper from 1 Corinthians
+10 Things You Should Know about the Lord's Supper and Communion

-The primary biblical text on the nature and meaning of the Lord’s Supper/Table, also known as Communion or the Eucharist (from the Greek word for the giving of thanks) is 1 Corinthians 11:23-34.
+The primary biblical text on the nature and meaning of the Lord’s Supper/Table and Communion is 1 Corinthians 11:23-34.
 Here are ten brief observations on what we see in this text.

 1) The Lord's Supper is primarily (but not exclusively) designed to elicit or to stimulate in our hearts remembrance of the person and work of Jesus: “Do this in remembrance of me” (1 Cor.
 11:25).